-- Plan field trips, special events, and summer camp program.
+- Plan field trips, special events, and summer camp programs.

-- Drive the school van as needed for field trips and/or school drop off and pick up.
+- Drive the school van as needed for field trips and school drop off and pick up.

 - Complete and submit weekly lesson plans and What’s Happenings to the office by Thursday afternoon.